SECONDARY NEUROENDOCRINE CANCER

 For many, the primary disease may have been present for a number of months or even years, with no signs or symptoms, until the disease has spread elsewhere.
-It may not be until symptoms, caused by the secondary tumour, occur that a suspicion that something is wrong occurs.
+It may not be until symptoms, caused by the secondary tumour, occur that a suspicion that something is wrong is raised.

-For example; in Neuroendorine Cancer of the Small Bowel it is often the presence of a mesenteric mass (lymph node/tissue mass near the small bowel) or liver metastases that causes symptoms that leads to diagnosis.
+For example; in Neuroendocrine Cancer of the Small Bowel it is often not until a mesenteric mass (lymph node/tissue mass near the small bowel) or liver metastases occur, that symptoms develop – leading to diagnosis.

 There are a number of tests that can be carried out to confirm a diagnosis of Primary and / or Secondary Neuroendocrine Cancer.

 The type of tests you may have will be based on the type of Neuroendocrine Cancer you are thought or are known to have – and whether there is/was any evidence of secondary disease at the time of first diagnosis.